 Starting from 1st Oct 2015, the maximum interest rate licensed money lenders can charge is 4% per month, admin fee not exceeding 10% of principal loan and late fee not exceeding S$60.

 Singapore is a country with abundant services in lending money to suffice one’s financial needs.
 Due to this, the government wanted to protect the borrowers.
 These moneylending companies grant loans to debtors who fail to meet the minimum annual income requirement of banks.
-Hence, best money lender in singapore lend money with high-interest rates.
+Hence, the best money lender in Singapore lend money with high-interest rates.

 To control this, Government wants to ensure safety and security for both borrowers and lenders, new bill implemented in July 2015, with changes in the interest rates which moneylenders can enforce from the previous 20 percent to 4 percent per month regardless of the annual income and whether the type of loan is secured or unsecured.